zalyoung/gitlab-handbook/content/job-families/people-group/diversity-inclusion-partner.md

 ### Diversity, Inclusion, and Belonging Specialist

-The Diversity, Inclusion and Belonging Specialist reports to the [DIB Partner](#diversity-inclusion-and-belonging-partner).
+The Diversity, Inclusion and Belonging Specialist reports to the [Diversity Business Partner](#senior-diversity-business-partner).

 #### Diversity, Inclusion, and Belonging Specialist Job Grade